Suicide of Audrie Pott: Background

 On September 3, 2012, Pott went to a party with about ten other teenagers where she became drunk.
 A few kids had stolen rum, and an adult had bought them vodka at a liquor shop.
 Once she was drunk, she was dragged up the stairs and into a bedroom.
 Three or more teenagers sexually assaulted Pott there.
 Three 16-year-old boys whom she knew eventually pleaded guilty to and served time in juvenile hall for the sexual assault.
 Markers were also used to draw and write on her body, and photographs were taken and distributed via social network and MMS.
 In the following days, Pott was bullied by some who saw the photographs.
 On September 12, 2012, she killed herself by hanging.

 Investigation

-In April 2013, three sixteen-year-old boys were arrested in northern California on suspicion of sexual battery to Pott.
+In April 2013, three sixteen-year-old boys were arrested in northern California on suspicion of sexual battery of Pott.
 Pott's parents also filed a lawsuit against the three teenagers, and in July 2013 they added a fifteen-year-old girl as a defendant in the suit, alleging she was present during the assault and later lied about it to help cover it up.